suffolklibraries/lgc/content/collections/events/afternoon-tea-walk.md

     content:
       -
         type: text
-        text: 'The closest bus stop is one to two minute walk from the venue outside of the travel lodge.'
+        text: 'The closest bus stop is a short walk from the venue outside of the Travel Lodge.'
   -
     type: heading
     attrs: